YuriGor/deepdash/docs/index.md

 ## paths (keysDeep)

-Creates an array of the paths of object or array.
+Creates an array with all the paths to each nested value.

 ```js
 _.paths( obj, options={